-The reason for its beauty is that in the Middle Ages, Prague was at the crossroad of Europe, making it exceptionally wealthy.
+The reason for its beauty is that in the Middle Ages, Prague was at the crossroad of Europe.
+That also made it exceptionally wealthy.

 This wealth helped it evolve into a magnificent, beautiful city larger than London and Paris.
-But it’s this overabundance of beauty that’s problematic; there are so many remarkable buildings in Prague today that one can easily overlook things that would be a standout in any other city.
+But it’s this overabundance of beauty that’s the problem.
+There are so many remarkable buildings in Prague today that one can easily overlook things that would be a standout in any other city.

 Why Visit Prague In the Winter?

-For me, winter is a great time to visit many Eastern European cities since it’s then that the city comes to life.
+For me, winter is a great time to visit many Eastern European cities.
+Winter is when most cities come to life.

-In the off-season, it’s also easier for me to become unglued in time, going somewhere when I’d like to go, rather than sharing the city with thousands of tourists and tour buses clogging the streets.
+In the off-season, it’s also easier for me to become unglued in time.
+I can go somewhere when I’d like to go, rather than sharing the city with thousands of tourists and tour buses clogging the streets.
 And despite the winter cold in Prague (that really wasn’t that bad), every place we went was very comfortable.

-Also, in Prague and some other European cities, prices are much lower in the winter than at other times of the year.
+Also, in Prague and some other European cities, prices are much lower in the winter than at other times.

-The exception in Prague – there’s always an exception, isn’t there – is during the second half of December when crowds arrive to see the city’s famous Christmas markets.
+The exception in Prague – there’s always an exception, isn’t there – is during the second half of December.
+That’s when when crowds arrive to see the city’s famous Christmas markets.
 The markets, which dazzle you with twinkling lights and a romantic atmosphere, are beautiful, festive events.

 The most well-known Christmas market takes place in Old Town Square.
-As in other European Christmas Markets, you’ll find a massive Christmas tree and a Christmas village where you can purchase Christmas decorations, handicraft products, as well as an abundance of mulled wine, Christmas food, confections, roasted chestnuts, and more.
+As in other European Christmas Markets, there you’ll find a massive Christmas tree and a Christmas village.
+It’s where you can purchase Christmas decorations, handicraft products, as well as an abundance of mulled wine, Christmas food, etc.